What are Hydrosols and How are They Made?

 Specific Claims Made by Sovereign Silver

 Sovereign Silver markets the spray as a dietary supplement and an immune system boost.
 The company also sells products to support the immune systems of pets, as well.
-Some statements which the company claims have not been evaluated by the FDA.
-This is made clear on the company website.
+The FDA has not evaluated some statements which the company claims, and this is made clear on the company website.
 The products are not meant to provide treatments, cures, or the prevention of any disease.
-Patients should consult with a medical professional before trying any new products.
-And this includes Sovereign Silver and any other brands patients are interested in trying.8
+Patients should consult with a medical professional before trying any new products, and this includes Sovereign Silver and any other brands patients are interested in trying.8

 Health Claims and Homeopathy

-There are some health claims that are made about pure hydrosols.
-These include that pure hydrosols are milder than their essential oil counterparts, they are water-soluble, they can be diluted for homeopathic uses, and that they are gentle.
+There are some health claims that are made about pure hydrosols including that they are milder than their essential oil counterparts, they are water-soluble, they can be diluted for homeopathic uses, and that they are gentle.
 In addition, they are claimed to be safe for children and pets, and that they are useful for aromatherapy, in cosmetics, and first aid.
 They are thought of as a “homeopathic version of aromatherapy”, safe for not only animals and children, but for pregnant women and people with immune systems that are compromised.
 As always, consult with a healthcare professional before using.9

 Here’s where to learn more information about essential oils.